-When MiniTool Partition Wizard has finished, you may install latest Windows 10 with Windows 10 installation media.
+When MiniTool Partition Wizard has finished, you may install the latest Windows 10 with Windows 10 installation media.
 After installing your system, Windows 10 update stuck on restarting issue could be solved finally.

 "By following the steps in this post, I successfully resolved Windows 10 update stuck on boot screen issue.
 Hope more people could find out a suitable solution in this post for their Windows 10 update stuck on boot screen issue."Click to tweet

 In this post, I have shown you 5 solutions to help you fix Windows 10 upgrade stuck on restarting issue.
-You may try these methods one by one, or you can install latest Windows 10 system directly as long as you have backed up the system disk with MiniTool Partition Wizard.
-If you are suffering from Windows 10 update stuck on restarting issue and still seeking for a solution, try the above methods now!
+You may try these methods one by one, or you can install the latest Windows 10 system directly as long as you have backed up the system disk with MiniTool Partition Wizard.
+If you are suffering from Windows 10 update stuck on restarting issue and still seeking a solution, try the above methods now!